 - how-to DVD

-*A Float Bar shipped to you is built to the specifications below.
+*Float Bar is built to the specifications below.

 1. Why do I need the book, DVD, and podcast?

-If you have a float bar and you use “common knowledge” to teach yourself to float, you will inevitably skip steps, scare yourself, and become discouraged.
-Common knowledge is incorrect.
-At Miracle Swimming, that doesn’t happen.
+If you have a float bar and you use “common knowledge” to teach yourself to float, it’s all too likely that you follow traditional thinking, skip steps, and become discouraged.
+Much common knowledge is incorrect.
+At Miracle Swimming, steps are not skipped and success is assured.
 Our book, DVD, and podcast teach you how to learn, feeling safe all the time.
 No more panicking in the shallow or deep, at the wall or in the middle.
 Your urgency to learn is understandable.
 However, a little knowledge first goes a long way.
 Listen to the podcast or read the first 60 pages of the book to get started.
 Or watch the DVD before you get into the pool.
 Read the whole book to learn to swim comfortably in the shallow and deep.
 Formal strokes are not relevant and not included.
+You can learn to swim safely in deep water fully with the book, straps, and a pool with a ladder.

 2. Ideally, your tummy will not touch the Float Bar when you float on your back.
 If it does, put the Float Bar in shallower water.
 Or, make your Float Bar taller.